NTR: Mahanayakudu: Plot

-The film begins, after NTR announces his party as Telugu Desam.
-N. T. Rama Rao designs his flag & agenda.
-He wants to tour across the erstwhile Andhra Pradesh.
-So, he orders his son Nandamuri Harikrishna to repair an old Chevrolet van to use for his campaign and names it Chaitanya Ratham.
-He then starts his journey, with Harikrishna as his charioteer and his son-in-law Daggubati Venkateswara Rao also accompanies him.
-He struggles hard by traveling all over the state for restoring the dignity of the Telugu people and acquires their faith & admiration.
-The center gets frightened as Andhra Pradesh is a major league to them.
-So, Prime Minister Indira Gandhi advances the elections and also appoints Kotla Vijaya Bhaskara Reddy as the new Chief Minister.
-In that situation, Nadendla Bhaskar Rao prepares the list of candidates who are ex MPs and MLAs with bad conduct.
-Rama Rao denies and replaces them with new young blood.
+The film begins after N. T. Rama Rao announces his party as Telugu Desam.
+He designs his flag & agenda and wants to tour across the erstwhile Andhra Pradesh.
+So, N. T. Rama Rao orders his son Nandamuri Harikrishna to repair an old Chevrolet van to use for his campaign, and he names it Chaitanya Ratham.
+He then starts his journey with Harikrishna as his charioteer, and his son-in-law Daggubati Venkateswara Rao also accompanies him.
+He struggles hard by traveling all over the state to restore the dignity of the Telugu people and earn their faith and admiration.
+The centre gets frightened as Andhra Pradesh is a major league to them.
+So, Prime Minister Indira Gandhi advances the elections and appoints Kotla Vijaya Bhaskara Reddy as the new Chief Minister.
+In that situation, Nadendla Bhaskar Rao prepares the list of candidates who are ex-MPs and MLAs with lousy conduct.
+Rama Rao denies it and replaces it with new young blood.